philschulz/SockeyeWorkflow/README.md

 ## Plans
 In order to run your own experiments, you will need to specify different plans.
 Currently, there is only one plan: toy.
 It has two branch points, namely Attention and RnnCell.
 It runs 4 experiments in total, crossing the 2 rnn cell types with the 2 attention types (there are more in sockeye but the branch points only use 2).
 Try designing your own experiments by introducing new branch points!

-# Known Issues
-At the moment it sockeye fails to build the first time.
-Simply run the workflow again and then everything should be fine.
-I'll dig into why this happens.